GU4243-ADS/project-3-algorithms-project-3-algorithms-group-7/README.md

 + Project title: Collaborative Filtering on `Anonymous Microsoft Web` and `EachMovie` Data
 + Team Number: 7
 + Team Members: Jessica Zhang, Daniel Parker, Jiongjiong Li, Xiangyu Liu, Ginny Gao
 + Project summary: We used 2 types of collaborative filtering algorithms: Memory-based and Model-based on 2 data sets, `Ananoymous Microsoft Web` for implicit rating, and `EachMovie` for explicit rating, to predict users' ratings on webpages or movies they have't rated, which indicates they might not know thesed items, and based on the ratings, these items could be good recommendations for them.
-For Memory-based, we explored different similiary weighting measures (Pearson, Spearman, Vector Similarity, Entropy, Mean Square Difference, SimRank), and experimented on whether rating normalization enhances model performance.

 Contribution statement:

 + Jessica Zhang:
 + Daniel Parker:
 + Jiongjiong Li:
 + Xiangyu Liu:
-+ Ginny Gao:
++ Ginny Gao: explored different similiary weighting measures (Pearson, Spearman, Vector Similarity, Entropy, Mean Square Difference) in Memory-based model, and experimented on whether rating normalization (according to Paper 2, Sec 7) enhances model performance.
+Tested different similarity weights with normalization, compared different evaluatation metrics.

 [default](doc/a_note_on_contributions.md) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.